 Teepossible T-shirts and Gifts, including the official souvenirs from Americasbesthistory.com.

 Click here to Sponsor the page and how to reserve your ad.

 July 7, 1798 - Congress voids all treaties with France due to French raids on U.S. ships and a rejection of its diplomats, and orders the Navy to capture French armed ships.
-Eight-four French ships are captured by the U.S. Navy (with 45 ships) and private ships (365).
+Eighty-four French ships are captured by the U.S. Navy (with 45 ships) and private ships (365).

 There was an XYZ Affair.
 There were attacks on U.S. ships.
 There was the voiding of treaties between the two nations that had fought together for American freedom from the British.
 There was an undeclared war known as Quasi, where the United States fought the French on the high seas with a new ally, the British.
 Whew!
 There's a lot of little known history to swallow.

 Yes, the French had been in an alliance with the United States since 1778 and the winter encampment at Valley Forge, loaning them money, coming to their rescue, but this was a new France.
 The French Revolution had removed King Louis XVI from power in 1792, and since this French government was not the same French government from the days of revolution, the United States decided to stop repayment of their debts to France.
 This did not go over well.
 Add in the Jay Treaty and new trade alliances with Great Britain, and the United States had a new dance partner, even though that partnership would not last either.